Yagi Antenna / Yagi-Uda Antenna

 The full name for the antenna is the Yagi-Uda antenna.
-The Yagi antenna derives its name from its two Japanese inventors Yagi and his student Uda.
-The RF antenna design concept was first outlined in a paper that Yagi himself presented in 1928.
+The Yagi antenna derives its name from its two Japanese inventors Hidetsugu Yagi and Shintaro Uda.
+The RF antenna design concept was first outlined in a paper that Yagi presented in 1928.
 Since then its use has grown rapidly to the stage where today a television antenna is synonymous with an RF antenna having a central boom with lots of elements attached.

 Yagi antenna - the basics

 The Yagi antenna design has a dipole as the main radiating or driven element.
 Further 'parasitic' elements are added which are not directly connected to the driven element.

 The parasitic elements of the Yagi antenna operate by re-radiating their signals in a slightly different phase to that of the driven element.
 In this way the signal is reinforced in some directions and cancelled out in others.
 It is found that the amplitude and phase of the current that is induced in the parasitic elements is dependent upon their length and the spacing between them and the dipole or driven element.